japila-books/spark-sql-internals/docs/CacheManager.md

 `recacheByPlan`...FIXME

+---

-`recacheByPlan` is used when [InsertIntoDataSourceCommand](logical-operators/InsertIntoDataSourceCommand.md) logical command is executed.
+`recacheByPlan` is used when:

+* [InsertIntoDataSourceCommand](logical-operators/InsertIntoDataSourceCommand.md) logical command is executed

-## <span id="useCachedData"> Replacing Segments of Logical Query Plan With Cached Data
+## Replacing Segments of Logical Query Plan With Cached Data { #useCachedData }

 ```scala
 useCachedData(